teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 ## Motor Encoder

-The drive motor contains a quadrature encoder.
+The drive motor includes a quadrature encoder.

 The encoder reports shaft motion and direction through pulses.